“Out beyond ideas of wrongdoing and rightdoing,

 Clinical Background

 I earned my Ph.D. in Counseling Psychology from Boston College and my master’s degree in Counseling from Michigan State University.
 I received several years of practicum training at Brookline Community Mental Health Center and Boston Medical Center focusing on psychotherapy and neuropsychological assessments.
 Subsequently, I completed a clinical psychology internship at UCLA Counseling and Psychological Services and a post-doctoral residency at UC San Diego Counseling and Psychological Services.
+Most recently, I have led and provided clinical services, including comprehensive psychological assessments and psychotherapy, at Boston University Danielsen Institute and community mental health organizations in Kuwait.

 LICENSURE, EDUCATION & TRAINING

-• California Licensed Psychologist (PSY 28511)
+• Licensed Psychologist in Massachusetts (PY 11965), Florida (PY12839), & California (PSY 28511)

 • Ph.D. in Counseling Psychology, Boston College